Faculty and Staff

 Linda Olson, Ph.D., PLP Executive Director

 Dr. Linda Olson began teaching at the University of Denver in 2000 and has spent the past 10 years as Sr. Lecturer and Director of the Pioneer Leadership Program.
 Her area of communication research has included collaborative leadership, group and team communication, leadership development, leadership and sustainability, and leadership ethics.
 Linda's current research is focused on assessment of leadership learning and the leadership development process of undergraduate students.
 She brings a vibrant interest in international and intercultural issues to the classroom.
 Linda has taught and led groups involved in international learning and service throughout the world.
 In addition, Linda is active in local elected leadership as the Mayor Pro Tem of the City of Englewood, Colorado. http://magazine.du.edu/featured-categories/magazine-feature/du-program-director-moves-from-the-lecture-hall-to-council-chambers/

 Paul Kosempel, Ph.D., PLP Interim Director

-Paul's professional experience includes over ten years in institutions of higher education in various capacities including career development, leadership development, operations, and event management.
+Paul's professional experience includes over twenty years in institutions of higher education in various capacities including career development, leadership development, operations, and event management.
 Prior to joining the Pioneer Leadership Program in 2007, Paul created a thriving program of alumni involvement as Director of Alumni Career Information at DU.
-His doctoral studies focused on communication dynamics in mentoring relationships.
-Additionally, he is pursuing research that examines the role mentoring plays in leadership.
-Paul has taught previously in both the Pioneer Leadership Program and the Daniels College of Business.
-In addition to getting involved in his neighborhood association and his church, Paul enjoys coaching his kids in various sports.
+He received his doctorate from the University of Denver in 2008 and his dissertation explored the communication dynamics in mentoring relationships.
+Paul has presented at multiple conferences including the International Leadership Association and the Association of Leadership Educators.
+His research interests lie in the areas of leadership for sustainability and leadership education.
+One of his most significant achievements at DU is creating the Leadership and Sustainability in Belize course with Dr. Olson.
+Outside of DU, Paul stays active with his family and enjoys golf, volleyball, and the Denver Broncos.

 Mimina (Mimi) Bau, MBA, PLP Community Relations & Program Coordinator